micah1crandell/companion-proxy/README.md

 ---

 ## Notes
-- Ensure you have Go installed to use `go run`.
 - Actions are persisted in a JSON file (`companion_proxy_data.json`).
 - Headers should be provided in "Key:Value" format.